rajkstats/dev/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Raj, a data scientist.
+Hi, I'm Raj, a statistician.
 I help organisations use data to make well informed business decisions.

-In June 2017, I joined the C1X team as a data scientist.
-Currently I'm working on building a category reporting system for a large ecommerce client.
+In June 2017, I joined the C1X team as a data analyst.

 Previously I have: